infumap/infumap/tools/gpu/image_extract/README.md

   tagging request for the same prepared image.
 - The `/image-extract-caption-only` endpoint uses a narrower prompt that asks for only the `detailed_caption` model field and skips local image embedding.
+- The `/image-extract` endpoint first tries the full structured extraction.
+If the model returns malformed or truncated non-JSON output, it retries once with the caption-only prompt and returns a normal image extraction response with the caption, image embedding, and conservative empty defaults for the richer fields.
+Callers can also force this fallback-only path by sending `X-Infumap-Image-Extract-Mode: caption_fallback`.
 - The `/pdf-extract-caption-only` endpoint accepts only `application/pdf`, renders the first page to an image in memory, then uses the same caption-only prompt.
 It does not perform PDF text extraction or OCR, and password-protected